-OverviewSMART (Stress Management & Resiliency Techniques) originally developed in the US is now managed by smartUBC, a not for profit unit of the University of British Columbia and coordinated through the Faculty of Education, UBC Okanagan campus.
+OverviewSMART (Stress Management & Resiliency Techniques) originally developed in the US is now managed by smartUBC, a not for profit unit of the University of British Columbia and coordinated through the School of Education, UBC Okanagan campus.
 UBC researches and manages the development of the evidence base for continual updating of the curriculum.

 The program involves experiential activities in mindfulness

 Successful participants receive a certificate of completion from UBC School of Education in cooperation with channel delivery partners.

 The course trains educators to:

 - Manage stress through a greater understanding and control of emotions

 - Employ self-care techniques to cultivate personal and professional resilience

 - Create effective strategies for relating to challenging situations